 Currently enrolled CCP students (spring 2020) can choose a Pass/Fail grade on a course if the college they are attending offers that option.
 (Choosing a P/F option has implications on weighted grading, class rank, NCAA & OHSAA eligibility, and certain graduation seals.)

 If you missed Beth Probst’s free informational webinar about College Credit Plus on 3/23, you can watch it by clicking here.

 What changes has the Ohio legislature instituted for this year?

 On 3/25/20, the Ohio legislature passed a sweeping education bill to address needed changes this year.
 Annual testing is cancelled.
-Students on track to graduate as of 3/17 will graduate.
+Students on track to graduate as of 3/17 will graduate (see additional details regarding graduation above).
 Schools are allowed to substitute online learning for in-class time.
 It allows IEPs to be serviced online, and it allows for waivers to College Credit Plus requirements (see comment re: CCP above).
 (We don’t know how graduation requirements needing a specific end-of-year exam like Algebra will be adjusted if that exam wasn’t given.)

 What about IB testing?